temporal-community/miab-build-invincible-apps-java/README.md

     2. Explain to the audience this is because there is no Worker running.
 8. Go back to the terminal and restart the Worker:
     ```bash
-    npm run start
+    mvn spring-boot:run
     ```
-9. The greeting should immediately return similar to the original:
-    ```
-    Hello, Ziggy!
-    Your IP Address is 256.256.256.256.
-    You are in Austin, Texas, United States
-    ```
+9. Explain Due to the Worker being tied to the Springboot application, and the application being completely restarted, the result will not appear in the web application.
+   If multiple instance running of this application were running (on separate containers for example), it would have picked up the task and completed it.
 10. Open the Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
 11. Explain to the audience:
     > "The Worker resumed execution as if nothing happened.
 The first Activity was not re-executed.
 The state of the application was reconstructed from the Event History, and the result that was returned from the successful execution of the Activity the first time was used.
 The first Activity was not re-executed."

     > "Now lets say the Timer had been set to longer, for example, an hour, and we had recovered the Worker before it had fired, what would have happened?"

     **Answer:** The Timer would have fired and execution would have completed successfully, as if nothing had ever happened.
 13. Return to the web application and click the **Reset** button.